Terms & Conditions & Data Protection

 Both parties warrant their authority to enter into this Agreement and have obtained all necessary approvals to do so.

-Nothing in these Terms and Conditions shall exclude or limit the liability of the Agent for death or personal injury or any other liability that is non-excludable as a matter of law.
-The Agent shall not be liable for any direct, indirect or consequential loss or damage suffered by the Client or any third party howsoever caused, as a result of any negligence, breach of contract or otherwise in excess of the sum insured under the professional indemnity insurance policy held by the Agent in the insurance year in which the Client’s claim is first notified.
+The Agent shall not be liable for any direct, indirect or consequential loss or damage suffered by the Client or any third party howsoever caused, as a result of any negligence, breach of contract or otherwise.

 The Client shall indemnify the Agent against all claims, costs and expenses which the Agent may incur and which arise directly or indirectly from the Client’s breach of any of its obligations under these Terms and Conditions.